learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 There should be a show page for each Restaurant.
 It should include:

-- the Restaurant's name and address
+X the Restaurant's name and address
-- a list of the Pizzas it sells
+X a list of the Pizzas it sells

 Each pizza in the list should link to that Pizza's show page.